Skip to content

 Why it matters: Transaction validation is critical for maintaining network consensus and preventing double-spends.

-• Merkle tree construction
+• Merkle tree calculation and validation

-• Coinbase creation
+• Coinbase transaction creation

 Why it matters: Proper block assembly ensures valid block creation and mining operations.